 • Personal loan – usually cheapest if you need to borrow and want to own the car outright

-Once approved you'll receive the funds into your bank account, which you can then use to buy the car, so you'll own it outright.
-See our Cheap loans guide for best buys and full help.
+Using a loan to buy the car means you'll own it outright.
+See our Cheap loans guide for the best buys and full help.

-• Personal contract purchase (PCP) – can be good if you want to get a new car every few years, but it's often more expensive overall than a loan
+• Personal Contract Purchase (PCP) – can be good if you want a new car every few years, but often more expensive overall than a loan

-There's usually a mileage allowance (for instance, 8,000 miles a year), but provided you stick to that and don't damage the car, you can return it and walk away at the end of the agreement.
-Alternatively, you have the option to pay the final value to own it, also known as a balloon payment.
+You'll pay a deposit and then monthly instalments over a set term.
+There's usually a mileage allowance, but provided you stick to that and don't damage the car, you can either return it and walk away at the end of the agreement, or pay what's known as a 'balloon payment' to own it.

-• Hire purchase (HP) – an option to consider if you're struggling to get a cheaper loan, though the lender owns the car until you've made all loan repayments
+• Hire Purchase (HP) – an option if you're struggling to get a cheaper loan, though the lender owns the car until you've made all the repayments

 This works in a similar way to a loan – as you're borrowing and paying off the full cost of the car – though here you won't own it until you've made the final payment.
 Instead the car is owned by the finance company as it uses it as security against the loan (like a mortgage), so if you fail to pay, it can seize the car.